Getting Ready for a New School Year

 How are you preparing for a new homeschool year?
 What are you most looking forward to?
 Are you making any changes?
 Do you homeschool year-round?

-10 Replies to “Getting Ready for a New School Year”
+5 thoughts on “Getting Ready for a New School Year

 1. While we don”t use Heart of Wisdom I do have and regularly refer to Robin Sampson’s book, “What Your Child Needs to Know When”.
 We use an eclectic and unit study approach so I like to be able to refer to this book to make sure I don’t have any major learning gaps.
 I loved doing Unit Studies centered around Historical eras with the girls and with Liz’s girls a couple of years ago.